dotnext/training/devops-geekweek/Day3/Markdown/5-Lab-Docker.md

 docker ps
 ```

-* Dos you see any container running
+* Do you see any container running
 * Why?